ionic-zone/ionic.zone/_articles/fastlane/add-metadata-and-upload.md

 * `metadata/android/en-US/full_description.txt` contains your full app description.
 * `metadata/android/en-US/short_description.txt` should also describe your app but [is limited to 80 characters](https://support.google.com/googleplay/android-developer/answer/113469#store_listing) and is "the first text users see when looking at your app's detail page on the Play Store app."
 * `metadata/android/en-US/title.txt` should already be prefilled with your initial app name
-* `metadata/android/en-US/video.txt` can be a Youtube URL of a [video that previews your app and will be shown in the Play Store](https://support.google.com/googleplay/android-developer/answer/1078870)
+* `metadata/android/en-US/video.txt` can be a YouTube URL of a [video that previews your app and will be shown in the Play Store](https://support.google.com/googleplay/android-developer/answer/1078870)

 Additionally to the files that get created by default you also should create these [required graphic files](https://support.google.com/googleplay/android-developer/answer/1078870):